MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 - Permissions for the affected user aren't configured correctly.
 - The account that's used to access the shared link is different from the account to which the sharing invitation was sent.
 - [Site user ID mismatch](../sharing-and-permissions/fix-site-user-id-mismatch.md).
-This usually occurs if an account is deleted from the Microsoft 365 admin center and then a new account is created by using the user principal name (UPN) that was used by the deleted account, but the new account has a different ID value.
+The ID mismatch usually occurs if an account is deleted from the Microsoft 365 admin center and then a new account is created by using the user principal name (UPN) that was used by the deleted account, but the new account has a different ID value.
 It also occurs during directory synchronization between an Active Directory organizational unit (OU) and SharePoint if users have already logged in to SharePoint and are later moved to a different OU.

 ## Resolution option 1: Run the Check User Access diagnostic